 A. Administrative Deactivation of Asset Records

-In cases where physical collection of the item for scrap or sale is not needed, an excess request must be generated to ensure timely deactivation and retirement of the asset record.
+If physical collection of the item for scrap or sale is not needed, contact your PPM to initiate retirement of the asset record.
 Refer to the section on disposal methods later in this chapter for additional details.
-Unique instances may be referred to the University Property Administrator (UPA).

 B. Physical Removal of Assets

-For assets being physically disposed, the DPA must initiate an excess request in SPARC.
+For assets being physically disposed, the DPA must initiate an excess request.

-The SPS department collects the majority of excess equipment and materials at no charge to departments, usually within 10 business days of the request being generated.
+The Surplus Property Sales (SPS) department collects the majority of excess equipment and materials at no charge to departments, usually within 10 business days of the request being generated.
 Large or heavy items or other circumstances may require additional labor assistance, in which case the department may be required to pay for these services.
-Contact your UPA for guidance in such cases.
+Contact SPS for guidance in such cases.

 SPS will evaluate the condition and salability of the items and make a decision regarding the final disposition method (e.g. sale, recycle, or scrap).

-Refer to the Property Management Manual and the Sunflower and SPARC User Guides for additional information and instructions on disposal requirements and generating excess requests.
+Refer to the SPARC User Guides for additional information and instructions.

 Property identified with Stanford University Identification barcode tags must be processed through the appropriate channels for disposition.
 This helps ensure accurate accountable records, financial reporting, physical inventory, and compliance with sponsor or other requirements.